jquast/x84/docs/default_api.rst

 debug.py
 --------

-This script demonstrates the ability for a sysop to run maitenance scripts or to test new code.
-Provided is an example of importing user records from another bbs system.
+This script demonstrates the ability for a sysop to run maintenance scripts or to test new code.

 .. automodule:: x84.default.debug
    :members: